 What is CALME?

-The objectives of CALME are to measure, analyze and broadcast marine soundscapes of the Western Mediterranean coastline in terms of underwater noise levels, biophony and anthropophony.
+The objectives of CALME are to measure, analyze and broadcast marine soundscapes of the Western Mediterranean coastline in terms of biological and anthropogenic underwater noise levels.
 The outputs of CALME are available to the public and to the scientific community, Governmental Agencies, NGO and private firms involved in environmental marine activities.

 One specific aim of CALME is to acquire data on underwater noise levels of the of the Mediterranean Sea for two EU directives: the Water Framework Directive and the Marine Strategy Framework Directive.